 Antidepressant medication is usually continued for up to 6 months after the benefits become noticeable.
 If required, this period of time may be extended further.
 However, it is not uncommon for patients to have to try a number of different medications before they find one that is right for them.
 This is because antidepressant medications can come with some nasty side effects.

-If you’ve been asking yourself, “Why am I so depressed” psychotherapy is defintely worth considering.
-There are no side effects and the results are very positive for most people.
+If you’ve been asking yourself, “Why am I so depressed” psychotherapy is definitely worth considering.
+There are no side effects and the results are very favorable for most people.

 Lifestyle changes can be helpful to those suffering from milder forms of depression.
 They include: